-The major in English is not designed to meet specific requirements for entrance into graduate programs in the Department of English; students desiring such preparation should consult the Associate Chair (Graduate Studies) before enrolling in the third year of the BA program.
+The major in English is not designed to meet specific requirements for entrance into graduate programs in the Department of English and Film Studies; students desiring such preparation should consult the Associate Chair (Graduate Studies) before enrolling in the third year of the BA program.

-English as a minor: \star 6 of junior English. \star 12 at the 200-level or higher of which \star 6 must be at the 300-level or the 400-level.
-Also see §42.3(4) for additional Faculty regulations for minors.
-Note: WRITE courses are considered English courses in the requirements for the minor (i.e., are included in the minimum and maximum); however, no more than \star 9 may be taken in WRITE courses.
+English as a minor: ± 6 of junior English. ± 12 at the 200-level or higher of which ± 6 must be at the 300-level or the 400-level.
+Also see §43.3(4) for additional Faculty regulations for minors.
+Note: WRITE and approved cross-listed courses are considered English courses in the requirements for the minor (i.e., are included in the minimum and maximum); however, no more than ± 9 may be taken in WRITE and approved cross-listed courses.
+See43.3(5) for regulations concerning cross-listed courses.

-43.9.4 Cooperative Education (Work Experience) Route
+44.9.4 Cooperative Education (Work Experience) Route